 - 10. Compass Shows which direction North is on the map.
 Touch this to rotate the map so that North is up. - 11.
 Home Location This is the location that distance is measured relative to, and where the Drone will fly to if the Go Home procedure is initiated. - 12.
 Drone Location and Attitude This marks the location and orientation of the drone.
 The icon will also pitch and roll to reflect the attitude of the drone.
 Touching this will center the drone in the screen and enter a mode where the map will move and rotate to follow the drone.
 Drag the map to break out of this mode. - 13.
 Map Scale Shows the scale of the map. - 14.
 Live Video Feed This displays the video being streamed from a camera connected to the drone.
-Touching this will maximize it.
-Touching this while it is maximized will return it to normal size. - 15.
+Touching this will maximize it and minimize the map in its place.
+Touch the minimized map to switch back to the map view.
+You can drag this to move it to different corners of the screen. - 15.
 Drone Horizontal Speed Displays the horizontal component of the speed of the drone. - 16.
 Drone Vertical Speed Displays the vertical component of the velocity of the drone. - 17.
 Horizontal Distance between Drone and Home Displays the horizontal component of the distance between the drone and the home point. - 18.
 Altitude of Drone Displays the altitude of the drone above the takeoff location.
 If the app has elevation maps for this area, then it will also display the altitude above ground level in parenthesis.